How to round corners in Photoshop tutorial

 Setting the bottom left radius to 0.

-We now have two rounded corners and two sharp corners.
+The shape now has two rounded corners and two sharp corners.

 Setting the bottom left radius to 0.